-Many parents and books talk about "good touch" and "bad touch," but this can be confusing, especially to young children, because there may be times when inappropriate touches do not hurt or feel bad.
+Many parents and books talk about "good touch" and "bad touch," but this can be confusing because sometimes inappropriate touches do not hurt or feel bad.
 The term "secret touch" often is a more accurate depiction of what might happen.
 If any touch makes your children feel unsafe, sad, weird, or yucky, or if someone tries to touch your children's private body parts, they should say, "Stop it!" and tell a grown-up.
 "Uh-oh" feelings are definite warnings to your children to ask for help from a trusted grown-up.